recallnet/trading-simulator/README.md

 The following features are planned for upcoming development:

+1. Add support for more EVM chains (zkSync, Scroll, Mantle, etc.)
-1. Complete comprehensive test suite
+2. Complete comprehensive test suite
-2. Enhance error handling and logging
+3. Enhance error handling and logging
-3. Implement scheduled tasks for portfolio snapshots
+4. Implement scheduled tasks for portfolio snapshots
-4. Add more advanced analytics for team performance
+5. Add more advanced analytics for team performance
-5. Integrate with a front-end application for visualization
+6. Integrate with a front-end application for visualization
-6. Add user notifications for significant events
+7. Add user notifications for significant events
-7. Implement Redis for improved caching and performance
+8. Implement Redis for improved caching and performance

 ## Contributing